 Below is a comprehensive children’s shoe size chart for conversion between UK, USA and Euro sizes.
 It also includes the measurements of the foot for each corresponding size.
 If you find that your little girls feet measure slightly differently or are in between sizes, always opt for the larger size shoe for comfort.

 Generally, the rule of thumb for sizing depending on age is as follows:

-Though these sizes are a good representation based on the age of your child, obviously, all children are unique and grow at different rates, particularly as a baby through to toddler age.
+Though these sizes are a good representation based on the age of your child, obviously, all children are unique and grow at different rates, particularly as a baby through to infant age.
 The most important thing is to buy the footwear that fits.
 Don’t be tempted to size up just to avoid having to buy new as they grow.
-This is especially important for toddlers where shoes that are too large can become a trip hazard or leave them struggling to walk.
+This is especially important when they are smaller, where shoes that are too large can become a trip hazard or leave them struggling to walk.

 When measuring your little lady’s feet, it’s best to note the width too.
 Like in adults, not everyone has slim feet and trying to squeeze into shoes that are the wrong width can leave your feet feeling painful and sore.
 In the UK, children’s shoes have a system of width fittings from C to I, these take into consideration how shallow or deep the arch of the foot is as well as how wide or narrow ensuring maximum support.
 The four standard widths for children’s shoes are as follows: